-Type (1) Base Salary STIP RSUs (2) SUs (2) Stock Options (2) Termination for Cause Accrued but unpaid base salary through the date of termination.
-None.
+Type Base Salary and STIP RSUs (1) $\mathbf{SUs}^{(1)}$ Stock Options(1) Termination for Cause Accrued but unpaid base salary and, in the case of the CEO vacation pay, through the termination date.
 Unvested awards expire immediately.
 Unvested PSU portion of the award expires immediately.
 Vested and unvested Executive DSU portion of the award expires immediately.
 Unexercised vested options are forfeited.
 Unvested options expire immediately.
-Termination without Cause In the case of Interim CEO, accrued but unpaid base salary through the date of termination and base salary for the remainder of the employment term.
-Accrued but unpaid base salary through the date of termination plus two times base salary.
-In the case of Interim CEO, a bonus based on the term in which Interim CEO was employed, at the discretion of the Board.
-Two times the lower of (a) the target short-term incentive for the calendar year that includes the date of termination, or (b) the average short- term incentive over the last two years or since employment date.
-Plus, in the case of CFO, any earned but unpaid short-term incentive for prior period.
-In the case of CFO, awards vest on the date of termination on a pro-rated basis relative to the length of the early vesting period.
-In the case of CDO, awards vest on a pro- rated basis, based on the period of employment to the date of termination relative to the length of the applicable vesting period.
-Awards vest on the date of termination on a pro-rated basis relative to the length of the early vesting period.
+Termination without Cause In the case of the CEO, (i) Accrued Obligations, (ii) pro-rated short-term incentive for the portion of the fiscal year in which termination has occurred, and (iii) Severance Payment.
+In the case of the CFO, (i) Accrued Obligations and (ii) Severance Payment.
+Awards vest on the date of termination on a prorated basis relative to the length of the early vesting period.
+Awards vest on the date of termination on a prorated basis relative to the length of the early vesting period.
 Unexercised vested options must be exercised within 30 days of termination.
-In the case of CFO, unvested options expire on the date of termination.
-In the case of CDO, unvested options vest on a pro-rated basis, based on the period of employment to the date of termination relative to the length of the applicable vesting period.
-Termination without Cause within 24 Months following Change of Control In the case of CDO, two times base salary.
-In the case of CDO, two times the target short-term incentive.
+Unvested options expire on the date of termination.
+Termination without Cause within 24 Months following Change of Control In the case of the CEO, (i) Accrued Obligations and (ii) Change in Control Payment.
 Awards fully vest.
 Awards fully vest.
 Unvested options vest.
 Unexercised vested options must be exercised within 24 months of termination or by the end of the original term, whichever is sooner.
-Resignation Accrued but unpaid base salary through the date of resignation.
-None.
-Awards expire on resignation.
-Awards expire on resignation.
+Resignation Accrued Obligations.
+Unvested awards expire on resignation.
+Unvested awards expire on resignation.
 Unvested options expire on resignation.
 Unexercised vested options must be exercised within 30 days of resignation.
-Resignation for Good Reason In the case of CFO, accrued but unpaid base salary through the date of termination plus two times base salary.
-In the case of CFO, any earned but unpaid short-term incentive for prior period plus two times the lower of (a) the target short-term incentive for the calendar year that includes the date of termination, or (b) the average short- Awards vest on the date of resignation on a pro-rated basis relative to the length of the early vesting period.
-Awards expire on resignation.
-Unexercised vested options must be exercised within 30 days of termination.
-Unvested options expire on the date of termination.
+Resignation for Good Reason Accrued Obligations and Severance Payment.
+Unvested awards expire on resignation.
+Unvested awards expire on resignation.
+Unexercised vested options must be exercised within 30 days of resignation.
+Unvested options expire on the date of resignation.
+Permanent Disability Accrued Obligations.

-Type (1) Base Salary STIP RSUs (2) SUs (2) Stock Options (2) term incentive over the last two years or since employment date.
-Permanent Disability Accrued but unpaid base salary through the date of permanent disability.
-In the case of CFO, any earned but unpaid short-term incentive for prior period.
 Awards vest on the original vesting dates.
 Awards fully vest.
 Options exercised in accordance with original vesting schedule.
-Death Accrued but unpaid base salary through the date of death.
-In the case of CFO, any earned but unpaid short-term incentive for prior period.
+Death Accrued Obligations.
 Awards vest on the date of death on a pro-rated basis relative to the length of the early vesting period.
 Awards vest on the date of death on a pro-rated basis relative to the length of the early vesting period.
 Unexercised vested options must be exercised within one year following death.
 A pro-rated fraction of unvested options will vest on the date of death.